-The Doctoral Program of the Department of Informatics at the University of Zurich focus on three fields: Information Systems, Software Systems, and Multimodal and Cognitive Systems.
+The Doctoral Program of the Department of Informatics at the University of Zurich focus on five fields: Information Systems, Software Systems, People-Oriented Computing, Computing and Economics and Data Science.
 Our program enable talented students the start in an academic career or becoming a high potential for industry.
 On the following pages you will learn more about our outstanding doctoral programs.

 A student with an excellent Master's degree (likewise a German diploma) will be offered a four semester course program.
 This consists of core courses on research methodology as well as research specific courses depending on the focus of the doctoral program.
 Students are encouraged to attend inhouse and off-site Summer Schools to deepen their research skills.
 At latest at the end of the sixth semester, students write their thesis proposals and start working on their dissertation research under the supervision of a faculty member.